MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/connected-buildings.md

 For customers choosing these integration types, you must complete the tenant-wide admin consent to grant the permissions to the partner services to ingest telemetries on their behalf.

 1. This is applicable when hardware providers have created multitenant SaaS connectors (single versus multitenant apps).
-For more information, see [Tenancy in Microsoft Entra ID](/entra/identity-platform/single-and-multi-tenant-apps).
+See [Tenancy in Microsoft Entra ID](/entra/identity-platform/single-and-multi-tenant-apps) to learn more about multitenant connectors.
 2. Get the app ID (GUID) from the partner that ingests telemetries on behalf of your service.
 3. Create a Service principal with the app ID.
 There are several options to choose from [Create an enterprise application from a multitenant application in Microsoft Entra ID](/entra/identity/enterprise-apps/create-service-principal-cross-tenant).